How to Build a Prediction Market Platform Like Polymarket

 Ongoing Operational Costs

 Development costs are largely one-time, but operational expenses continue after launch.
-Gas sponsorship programmes, oracle subscription fees, server infrastructure, and security monitoring tools typically cost $5,000 to $15,000 per month for a mid-scale platform operating at meaningful trading volume.
+Gas sponsorship programmes, oracle subscription fees, server infrastructure, and security monitoring tools typically cost $5,000 to $15,000 per month for a mid-scale platform.
+Additionally, budget for post-launch smart contract upgrades and regular security reviews — the blockchain threat landscape evolves constantly.

 Head-to-Head Comparison

-• Security baseline: White label (pre-audited codebase) vs Custom (requires full independent audit cycle)
+• Security baseline: White label and hybrid (pre-audited codebase) vs Custom (requires full independent audit cycle)

-• Feature flexibility: White label (limited to provider roadmap) vs Custom (unlimited by design)
+• Feature flexibility: White label (limited to provider roadmap) vs Hybrid (moderate) vs Custom (unlimited)

-• IP ownership: White label (licensed) vs Custom (fully owned)
+• IP ownership: White label (licensed) vs Hybrid (partial) vs Custom (fully owned)

 • Institutional suitability: White label (limited) vs Custom (full compliance architecture possible)